 Launch the GUI node app and in the mining section choose Pool mode.

-Enter the pool IP (from the pool website) and make sure your wallet address is correct so rewards go to you.
-Choose mining power — usually 4–6 threads.
+Enter the pool address (IP/host:port) and set your wallet address correctly.
+In pool mining, your login/worker is your wallet address — use it so payouts go to you.
+Choose mining power — start with 3–4 threads and adjust.
 Monitor CPU load in Task Manager.

 Where to see hashrate and rewards

-Check your hashrate and stats on the pool website — usually there are hashrate, shares, and payouts.
+Open the pool website to monitor your hashrate, shares, payouts, and the blocks you contributed to.
 Everything is tracked by your wallet address.

 How payouts work